 A typography course was the catalyst for her first published book.
 The assignment was to turn a letter of the alphabet into a representation of something.
 Suse turned an A into an owl.
 Afterwards she thought, if I can turn an A into an owl, why not turn A into something that begins with A?
 This idea led to her first book Alphabatics, which won a Caldecott Honor presented by the American Library Association and The Golden Kite Award presented by the Society of Children's Book Writers.
 Receiving these awards jump started Suse's career.

 Since 1986 Suse has written and or illustrated nineteen books.
 Her first story about the spiders, Space Spinners, was stored in her files until an editor at Dial Books for Young Readers asked if she would like to publish it.
 It turned out Suse had submitted the manuscript to him five years earlier and now that she had four books in print, he felt the time had come for publication..

-She loves the process of writing and illustrating children's books.
-A great pleasure for her is in encouraging readers to go beyond their usual stopping points and make their own artistic discoveries.
+She has loved the process of writing and illustrating children's picture books.
+A great pleasure for her has been encouraging readers to go beyond their usual stopping points and make their own artistic discoveries.
 Children are inventors.
 They just need situations that bring out that quality of inventiveness.
-In her books she creates those opportunities.
+In her books Suse has created those opportunities.